Skip to content

 • These values affect well-being and the growth of mold or bacteria.

 Many IAQ systems use a numerical or color scale to represent air quality.
-For example:
+An example classification is shown below.

 301+ Dangerous Serious health risks.